When are the water quality monitoring reports due to be submitted to DEP?

-No. Only registered users and those providing proof of certification can submit forms through eDEP.
-Forms that include water quality sample results can only be submitted by a registered eDEP laboratory.
+No, only registered users and those providing proof of certification can submit forms through eDEP.
+Forms that include water quality sample results can only be submitted by a Massachusetts Certified eDEP laboratory.

 Should I still submit hard copy forms to the appropriate DEP regional office?

 There is no need to mail anything, your eDEP submittal serves as your submittal to DEP.
-You do not need to submit two submittals as you would if you were submitting hard copies of the forms.
+You do not need to send hard copies of the forms.

 How do I know if the water quality monitoring reports have been accepted through eDEP?

-You will get a receipt with a DEP Transaction ID indicating your transaction has been completed.
+The Lab will get a receipt with a DEP Transaction ID indicating your transaction has been completed.
 Lab clients can request to be cc’d on the receipt.

-After your report is accepted into eDEP it will be reviewed for reporting errors by Rules Based Processing software and DEP staff.
-If the submission is a rejected and email will be sent to the Public Water Supplier indicating the error(s) identified, only if error(s) have been identified.
+After your report is uploaded into eDEP it will be reviewed for reporting errors by Rules Based Processing software and DEP staff.
+If the submission is a rejected and email will be sent to the lab indicating the error(s) identified.
 The Public Water Supplier is responsible for obtaining the correction from the appropriate party (in this case the laboratory) and is also responsible for seeing that the corrections are submitted to the DEP within 30 days.

 Reporting Errors can also be viewed online by the lab and PWS by going to the Water Quality-Bulk Data page and clicking on View Submittals.